ricardomehl/ricardomehl.github.io/_publications/LatentWorld_Documentation.md

 **negative prompts:**
 	*"centered subject, stock photo, person, ornament, fantasy, colorful, flashy"*

 With the depicted prompts, I sampled the grid for novel discoveries.
 Trying to push the fringes of the model, I started pushing scalars $$\alpha, \beta$$ to (10×–1000×) their range, catastrophically breaking Gaussian hypersphere projection.
-Latents drifted to $$\mathbf{z}| \gg 128$$, yielding undecodable noise.
+Latents drifted to $$\mathbf{z}|\gg128$$, yielding undecodable noise.
 A space where, to stay with the metaphor, latents escaped the observable universe into the incoherent void.
 Some of the resulting fringe images revealed an uncanny beauty, in my opinion.

 <img src="/images/Komprimiert/out_of_latent_space.jpg"
      alt="Beschreibung"